lndym/charitra/README.md

 > ### Moral ###
 > Seeing the Lalji Suthar increase his Nishchay in Maharaj shows us how we should always strive to strengthen our own Nishchay

+---

+### Guru Seva of Nilkanth Varni

+On the day of Ekadashi, Ramanand Swami asked Nilkanth Varni about his birthplace, caste, parents, knowledge of the Vedas, Ishtadevta, and the reason for his renunciation.
+Varniraj gave satisfactory replies to all the questions.
+Upon learning about Varniraj’s parents, Swami said, "O Brahmachari!
+You are one of ours.
+We know your parents; they met us in Prayag, and we gave them Gurudiksha.
+You surpass your father in many qualities and virtues."

+While Swami was speaking to Varniraj in the assembly that night, a divine light emanated from Swami’s body and dispelled the darkness, filling the space with a radiant glow akin to daylight.
+Witnessing this miracle, all the sadhus seated there, including Varniraj, were astonished.
+Varniraj soon realized the divinity that resided in the body of Ramanand Swami.
+Similarly, Swami recognized that Nilkanth Varni was none other than Narayan himself.
+They accepted Varniraj into their service.

+Nilkanth Varni would gather flowers, sandalwood, fragrant incense, Tulsi leaves, and other items for Swami’s seva, serving him tirelessly and with great devotion.
+Pleased with Nilkanth Varni’s sincerity and dedication as a disciple, Ramanand Swami decided to grant him with Maha Diksha.

+> ### Moral ###
+> We should learn from the das bhav of Nilkanth Varni by doing seva of Bhagwan and our gurus.
+This is the key to attaining Shreeji Maharaj’s rajipo.

+---

+### Govardhanbhai's Samarpan

+In the town of Mangrol near Junagadh, there lived a Baniya named Govardhanbhai.
+He was a devoted follower of Shreeji Maharaj and thought of Him day and night.

+At his shop, whenever a customer came to buy or sell something, Govardhanbhai saw Maharaj in them.
+If someone delivered goods, he would record the transaction in his account book as “through Maharaj.”
+People often advised him, “Govardhanbhai, this is not how business works.
+You must write down the actual names and places.”

+But Govardhanbhai would simply reply, “Swaminarayan is the only real name and place.”

+Word of this unusual practice soon reached Shreeji Maharaj.
+Knowing Govardhanbhai’s unwavering faith, Maharaj reassured everyone, “Do not worry.
+Govardhanbhai has entrusted everything to Swaminarayan.
+And Swaminarayan is omnipresent—He will take care of everything.”

+> ### Moral ###
+> Such was the faith of Govardhanbhai.
+And true to Maharaj’s words, Bhagwan always takes care of those who surrender everything to Him.

+---